 Fingerprinting businesses appeal to specific groups since it is not a routine, everyday service.
 Here are some of the markets that benefit from a fingerprinting business:

-Government agencies.
-Different government offices utilize fingerprinting for specific licenses or permits.
+Government agencies: Different government offices utilize fingerprinting for specific licenses or permits.
 For example, applying to become a foster care family or adopting a child typically requires fingerprinting background checks.

-Companies.
-As part of the hiring process, companies may use fingerprinting as another level of security in their background checks.
+Companies: As part of the hiring process, companies may use fingerprinting as another level of security in their background checks.
 Some occupations regularly require fingerprinting background checks, such as financial (Financial Industry Regulatory Authority (FINRA), security, healthcare, and working with minors (i.e., education).
 As such, contracts or retainers with companies that hire often can lead to regular income for your business.

-Travel.
-Travel agencies are another market to focus on because sometimes a background check with fingerprinting is required for travel.
+Travel: Travel agencies are another market to focus on because sometimes a background check with fingerprinting is required for travel.
 For example, some countries need a fingerprint background check to allow entry.

-Checklist for Starting a Fingerprinting Business
+Checklist To Start A Fingerprinting Business

-Starting a fingerprinting business successfully requires advance planning and preparation.
+Starting a fingerprinting business successfully requires advanced planning and preparation.
 Researching the industry, developing a business plan, securing funding, and obtaining necessary licensing are just a few of the integral steps in starting your own fingerprinting business.